nova0821/iotjs-wiki/Build-for-Linux.md

 #### Options example

 It's a good practice to build in separate folder, like 'build'.
 IoT.js generates all outputs into separate **'build'** folder.
 You can change this by --builddir option.
 Usually you won't need to use this option.
-Target and architecture name is used as a name for a folder inside 'build' folder.
+Target and architecture name are used as a name for a folder inside 'build' folder.

 To build debug version and results to 'output' folder
 ```
 ./tools/build.py --buildtype=debug --builddir=output
 ```

-If you want to build 32bit version in x86_64 and debug ony a library,
+If you want to build 32bit version in x86_64 and debug only a library,
 ```
 ./tools/build.py --target-arch=i686 --buildtype=debug --buildlib
 ```

-#### Build only iotjs with given build option
+#### Build only _iotjs_ with given build option

 If you had some modification and build only IoT.js this explains how.
 IoT.js uses [CMake](http://www.cmake.org/) for makefile generation.
 You can go inside the build folder and just build with 'make' command.
 Go inside where your target platform name, for example x86_64 linux,
 ```